bgermann/cforms2/readme.txt

 == Localization ==

 You can see the available languages and contribute via [GlotPress](https://translate.wordpress.org/projects/wp-plugins/cforms2).
+Only some of them that are almost completely translated are installed automatically.

+If you want to install another language, please choose its cell in the Development column, export it as Machine Object Message Catalog (.mo) and put it in the wp-content/languages/plugins directory.

 If your language is not available, you can find a list of the [translations for the original cforms version](http://web.archive.org/web/20141103044209/http://www.deliciousdays.com/cforms-plugin/),